LEARNAcademy/syllabus/React_and_Rails_Cat_Tinder/Backend/03cat_tinder_API_Endpoints.md

 We start with the index route.
 In this endpoint, we want to return all of the cats that the application knows about.
 Later on, we may want to add search and/or pagination, but for now we'll keep things simple and just return all the cats.

 ### Create a spec
 We're going to practice Test Driven Development, so let's start with a test.
-You, can add specs such as the following in the controller spec file:
+We'll add a `requests` folder to the `spec` folder that rspec generated.
+Then, we'll add our test file:

+**/spec/requests/cats_spec.rb**

 ```ruby
 require 'rails_helper'